(2-minute read)

 Genesis 36:20-21, 29-30, Jasher 36:26

-These are the 7 sons of Seir the Horite, who inhabited the land and became dukes; Lotan, Shobal, Zibeon, Anah, Dishon, Ezer, and Dishan: these are the dukes of the Horites, the children of Seir in the land of Edom.
+These are the 7 sons of Seir the Horite, who lived in the land and became dukes: Lotan, Shobal, Zibeon, Anah, Dishon, Ezer, and Dishan.
+These are the chiefs of the Horites, the descendants of Seir in the land of Edom.